ondemandenv/ondemandenv.github.io/articles/root-cause-x-ops-flat-worldview-6.md

 Mainline discipline:
 - Trunk stays releasable: small steps, short-lived branches, feature flags, CI covers flag combinations.
 - Flags have owners, expiry dates, and removal tasks; stale flags fail the build.

+This builds on concepts from our MERGE HELL SCANDAL SERIES—see:
+- <a href="/articles/pr-queue-scam-makes-merge-hell-worse">The PR Queue Scam</a>
+- <a href="/articles/semantic-evolution-crisis-merge-hell-cultural">The Semantic Evolution Crisis</a>
+- <a href="/articles/walking-on-many-feet-contract-branches">Walking on Many Feet: Contract Branches</a>

 ***